Coded Computation over Heterogeneous Clusters: Acknowledgment

 We denote by $T_i$ the random variable representing the task run-time at node $i$ and assume that the run-times $T_1,\cdots,T_n$ are mutually independent.
 We consider the distribution of run-time random variables to be exponential, and later generalize it to Weibull distribution.
 More specifically, we consider a 2-parameter shifted exponential distribution for the execution time of each worker, i.e., the CDF of execution time of worker node $i$, $T_i$, loaded with $\ell_i$ row vectors is as follows:

-where $a_i>0$ is the shift parameter and $\mu_i>0$ denotes the straggling parameter associated with worker node $i$.
+for $t\geq a_i \ell_i$ and $i \in [n]$, where $a_i>0$ is the shift parameter and $\mu_i>0$ denotes the straggling parameter associated with worker node $i$.
 The shifted exponential model for computation time, which is the sum of a constant (deterministic) term and a variable (stochastic) term, is motivated by the distribution model proposed by authors in \cite{liang2014tofec} for latency in querying data files from cloud storage systems.
 As demonstrated in \cite{lee2015speeding} as well as by our own experiments, exponential model provides a good fit for the distribution of computation times over cloud computing environments such as Amazon EC2 clusters.
+Moreover, these experiments confirm the assumption that as a first order approximation, both shift and mean parameters of the shifted exponential distributions linearly scale with the load size.

 We further generalize the analysis to shifted Weibull distribution in Section \ref{sec:weibull}, where we consider a 3-parameter shifted Weibull distribution for the execution time of each worker.
 That is, the CDF of task run-time at worker node $i$, loaded with $\ell_i$ row vectors is as follows: